 - The walk, at about 6 km/hour, covering approx 105 m/minute.

 - The trot, at about 12-km/ hour; covering approx 211 m/minute.

 - The canter, at about 14-km/ hour; covering approx 237 m/minute.

 - The slow gallop, about 19-km/ hour, covering approx 316 m/minute.

 - The gallop, about 24 Km/hour covering approx 396 m/minute.

 The basic gaited horses in the drill are the walk, the trot, and the gallop.
 Stride is the distance from one-footprint of any leg to the footprint of the same leg when it next comes to the ground, or the distance that is being covered with all four legs.
 When one-foot moves and comes to the ground or when two feet move and come to the ground simultaneously then it called step.

 Description of Gaited Horses

-There is four basic gaited horses such as walk, trot, canter, and gallop.
+There are four basic gaited horses such as walk, trot, canter, and gallop.
 The other six are special and breed or region-specific horse gait.
 As a horse lover and horse rider, you must have limited knowledge about all the gaited horses.
-In this article, I will discuss briefly ten most common horse gait that known worldwide.
+In this article, I will discuss briefly the ten most common horse gait known worldwide.